 1: Let’s start with your intended template open and the mock-up image as the background.
 In this instance, I’m using an monitor mock-up from the Tide & Tree members library.

 2: Now, lock this background image down by clicking the padlock in the top right corner.

 4: Click Elements on the left hand side and then choose the plain square grid.
 It should appear over your background image.
 Don’t worry – it hasn’t disappeared!
-Now, drag the handles at the side of the grid until it’s the right size for your iPhone screen.
-(Don’t forget with most phones, there is a small black border around the image)
+Now, drag the handles at the side of the grid until it’s the right size for your screen.
+(Don’t forget with most screens, there is a small black border around the image)

 5: Now that’s aligned nicely, go in to Uploads and locate your uploaded screenshot.
 Click, hold and drag it over the grid and it should automatically insert into the space.
 (You may need to double click inside the grid and move the image around a bit if it doesn’t fit the space exactly.)

 Voila!
 Download your finished graphic from Canva and you’re ready to use it!

 MAKING MOCK-UPS LOOK REALISTIC